What is Methaqualone?

 Quaaludes may have been prohibited in the United States since 1984 but counterfeit versions were still being manufactured in places like South Africa and India as recently as 2005.
 These imitations were made to look like the legal pharmaceutical versions right down to the markings on the tablets.

 The most popular way to take methaqualone in the 1970s was with wine, called “luding out”.
-This was a particularly dangerous way of taking the drug as the alcohol only increases the depressant effect of the drug which can adversely affect the respiration process and lead to accidental overdose.
+This was a particularly dangerous way of taking the drug as the alcohol only increases the depressant effect of the drug which can adversely affect the respiration process and lead to an accidental overdose.

 Methaqualone Forms of Administration